MstfBal/HeightMapPathLossPrediction/README.md

 ### Method
 The VGG-16 model is used for predicting path loss exponent component(n) and shadowing factor(σ).
-Trained model weights and VGG-16 model are giving in this google drive link: https://drive.google.com/drive/folders/114YvDyYIZZs5nFH9Ff20K1Y7ejZLrnqc?usp=sharing and the testing code can be found in this repo as jupyter-notebook file named as Testing_HeightMap.ipynb
+<p>Trained model weights and VGG-16 model are giving in this google drive link: https://drive.google.com/drive/folders/114YvDyYIZZs5nFH9Ff20K1Y7ejZLrnqc?usp=sharing</p>
+<p>and the testing code can be found in this repo as jupyter-notebook file named as Testing_HeightMap.ipynb</p>

 ![github](https://user-images.githubusercontent.com/50488198/158435603-1ac89b6d-a0d0-44d0-9678-6aa9b19d0264.PNG)